kant/DarkStar/README.md

 ## MODEP Build

-IMPORTANT: The instrctions used here are specific to MODEP (Patchbox OS) running on a Raspberry Pi3, and testing using [Pi-Stomp](https://github.com/TreeFallSound/pi-stomp) hardware.
+IMPORTANT: The instructions used here are specific to MODEP (Patchbox OS) running on a Raspberry Pi3, and testing using [Pi-Stomp](https://github.com/TreeFallSound/pi-stomp) hardware.
 You will need to modify your build environment to match your target system in steps 2 and 3 below if different.
 Note that Patchbox OS is based on Raspian which is a 32-bit OS, not 64-bit.

 Note: This is a prototype build process.
 Hoping to simplify this in the future.